Information for Faculty, Postdocs, and Staff

 Caltech's infectious disease task group is monitoring the situation closely in collaboration with the Pasadena Public Health Department (PPHD), and will keep you informed via Ion Caltech emails and updates to this website.

-As much as possible, employees have been directed to work remotely.
+For now, Caltech employees who can work remotely are asked to continue to do so.
 To support staff members who are telecommuting, Caltech's Human Resources, Information Management Systems and Services (IMSS), and the Office of the Provost have created a Caltech Telecommuting website, which includes telecommuting guidelines, information on connecting remotely to Caltech systems, a set of tools for collaboration, and guidelines that explain how to handle work calls remotely.

 Resources for Remote Working and Online Teaching